By Susan Atwell as published in The Somers Record

 It is also possible that home sellers anxious to sell are not only more willing to properly prepare their home for sale, but may also be more willing to price the home to sell because, as any home stager or real estate professional will tell you, there is no amount of staging or marketing that can make up for an asking price that is too high.

 Try this experiment.
 Decorate your home to appeal to prospective home buyers, combine that with a great agent and the right price.
 Then sit back and see how quickly it sells.
 What have you got to lose?

 (Visit www.RealEstateStagingAssociation.com to download a free copy of RESA’s complete report.)

 Need more proof?
 Which home draws your attention?

-Brewster, NY home recently staged by AtWell Staged Home.
+Brewster, NY home staged by AtWell Staged Home.